Skip to Content

 Your first University Academic Standing is calculated at the end of your first enrolment period and then every following semester, including Summer School.
 Depending on your grades, you will be assigned one of the following standings:

-Course Standing of Excluded: This is your standing if you fail a course twice.
+Course Standing of Excluded: This is your standing if you fail a course three times within five years.
 Fail results are D, E, F and DNC.
 This can apply to any course, from any enrolment period.

 Qualification Standing of Excluded: This is your standing if you are enrolled in a qualification with specific progression or exclusion rules and fail to meet the requirements.
 This only applies to a small number of qualifications.

 When the academic standing process is run, you will receive a message in your student homepage of your provisional standing.
 If you don’t read the message within 24 hours, you will be sent an email reminding you to check your messages.
 Be sure to review new standing promptly.